 Fans will be quick to recognize some of the rooms, particularly the kitchen, as they’ve been heavily featured in the Netflix documentary released a couple of years ago, Gaga: Five Foot Two.

-Gaga’s mansion is where she met with Bradley Cooper for A Star is Born
+Gaga’s house is where she met with Bradley Cooper for A Star is Born

 And good thing she did, as the house itself would prove to be the meeting grounds of one of Gaga’s most successful collaborations of all time: partnering up with Bradley Cooper for the role of a lifetime in A Star is Born.